An Insider’s Guide to Tuam

 Knockma Hill & Forest Walk

-The area surrounding Knockma Hill is full of myth and mystery, not to mention the stunning views from its summit!
-Hiking up this hill is worth the effort in order to visit the ancient cairns that remain at its peak.
+The area surrounding Knockma Hill is full of myth and mystery, with many ties to local Irish folklore and legendary figures.
+Hiking up this hill on one of its many walking trails is worth the effort in order to visit the ancient cairns that remain at its peak, not to mention the stunning panoramic views of Galway from its summit!.
 Often referred to as Fairy Hill this location contains its fair share of historical intrigues and magical tales.
 Discover a little bit more about the history of this picturesque spot here.

 The Mall Theatre

-If you’re looking for a way to spend your evening, a trip to Tuam’s Mall Theatre is always an unforgettable experience.
+If you’re looking for a way to spend your evening and immserse yourself in a bit of culture, a trip to Tuam’s Mall Theatre is always an unforgettable experience.
 This intimate venue has seen a number of big names perform here like the comedian Brendan Grace, and the singer and actress Rebecca Storm.
-Be sure to check who’s performing while you’re in town and catch a showing.
+Be sure to check who’s performing while you’re in town, The Mall Theatre hosts all sorts of performances so you are guaranteed to find something you'll love.

 Palace Grounds Park

-Escape into nature at Tuam’s Palace Grounds, this unique public park is a tranquil getaway spot away from the noise of the town.
+Escape into nature at Tuam’s Palace Grounds, this unique public park offers a tranquil getaway away from the noise of the town.
+Home to many walkways, a playground, Coral Leisure centre and more we recommend spending an afternoon introducing yourself to all the gorgeous flora and fauna around this park.
 While you are walking along the Archbishop Synge Walk near the leisure center, keep your eyes peeled for the ancient beech trees that are over 300 years old.
 When the design of the grounds were being laid out, designer Capability Browne, also known as England’s greatest gardener, set out to create perfect nature with the Palace Grounds, hence why the park contains so many gorgeous varieties of native flowers and trees.

 Coral Leisure

 If the weather’s making things a bit tricky to enjoy outdoor activities, bring the whole family out to Coral Leisure.
-This Leisure Centre is made up of a pool area, spacious gym and the aerobics studio.
-There’s something here to keep the whole family entertained.
+Located on the Palace Grounds, this Leisure Centre is made up of a pool area, spacious gym and aerobics studio.
 Their large 25m swimming pool is ideal for both learner and more advanced swimmers.
 The pool area also contains a health suite with a sauna, jacuzzi and steam room so you can make the most of your restorative break away.

 Historical Interests